ryanfiller/portfolio-gatsby/src/content/blog/css-grid-design.md

 CSS Grid is great, by this point in time everyone on the internet has covered that at length.
 Grid is a powerful front end layout tool, and the more time I spend using it the more it reminds me of the lessons I learned in my college typography class, and of my time as a print designer using Adobe InDesign.

-The <a href="https://www.google.com/search?tbm=isch&q=typographic+swiss+design" target="_blank">Swiss Design style</a> has been a huge influence on layout design over the past 100 years, and the main lessons we learned in college were around the <a href="http://thinkingwithtype.com/grid/#modular-grid" target="_blank">modular grid</a>.
+The <a href="https://www.google.com/search?tbm=isch&q=typographic+swiss+design">Swiss Design style</a> has been a huge influence on layout design over the past 100 years, and the main lessons we learned in college were around the <a href="http://thinkingwithtype.com/grid/#modular-grid">modular grid</a>.
 To quote thinkingwithtype.com &#8212;

 > A modular grid has consistent horizontal divisions from top to bottom in addition to vertical divisions from left to right.
 These modules govern the placement and cropping of pictures as well as text.

-This same logic most likely had a large impact on the formation of the <a href="https://www.w3.org/TR/css-grid-1/" target="_blank">css grid spec</a>.
+This same logic most likely had a large impact on the formation of the <a href="https://www.w3.org/TR/css-grid-1/">css grid spec</a>.
 The ability to define row and column gaps, as well as set repeating template areas using `rem` and `em` units to make them relational to the base font size is a perfect tool for adapting this classic design principle to the flexibility of an internet browser.

 Having the ability to specifically define how content and images span both rows and columns brings browsers even closer to print layout tools like Adobe InDesign, which of course was designed around the ability to set up traditional design grids.